Base effect, commodity prices lift India's April WPI to 10.49%

-New Delhi, May 17 (IANS) The base effect, along with high commodity prices, especially those of transportation fuels, lifted India's annual rate of inflation based on wholesale prices to 10.49 per cent in April from a rise of 7.39 per cent in March.
+New Delhi: The base effect, along with high commodity prices, especially those of transportation fuels, lifted India's annual rate of inflation based on wholesale prices to 10.49 per cent in April from a rise of 7.39 per cent in March.

 Significantly, this is the highest rate of WPI inflation in the current series.